mes/twilio-test-toolkit/README.md

 	@call.from_number	# Returns the from number
 	@call.to_number		# Returns the to number
 	@call.is_machine	# Returns the answering machine state (passed to ttt_call)
+	@call.direction   # Returns the direction of the call (inbound, outbound-api, outbound-dial)
+	@call.called      # Returns the Called number in the case of an outbound-api call

 Call scopes
 --------------